Introduction

 Huts in winter

-• All huts and campsites operate on a first come, first served basis - there are no bookings.
+During the winter months all huts and campsites operate on a first come, first served basis.
+There are no bookings.
 This includes Waihohonu Hut, which requires bookings in summer (late October - end April).
-You need hut tickets or a hut pass to stay - buy them before you leave.

 • Cooking stoves are not provided at any of the huts - you need to bring your own.